-Statement of Philosophy: As a Christian community, Northwest College is committed to a philosophy which recognizes the principle of Divine choice in human leadership.
-Leadership, in the church, be it clergy or laity, is deemed to be Godcalled.
+- Statement of Philosophy: As a Christian community, Northwest University is committed to a philosophy which recognizes the principle of Divine choice in human leadership.
 The human means of identification and selection are held to be the earthly channels for recognizing who God has already ordained and called.
 This principle is historically recognized in the whole of the church, regardless of denominational background and policy.
-The means of selection of leadership in a college of the kind of Northwest College will be shaped by purposes and means consonant with the character and nature of the church of which the College is an essential part.
+The means of selection of leadership at Northwest University will be shaped by purposes and means consonant with the character and nature of the church of which the University is an essential part. - 2.
+Election Committee: In January before spring elections the Student Council will establish an Election Committee (EC). - a.
+The Election Committee shall consist of: - i. the ASB Executive Officers (President and VPs) - ii. two Council members, none of whom shall be ASB officers. - iii. the Vice President for Student Development, - iv. a faculty representative. - b.
+All members of the EC must be familiar with election policy and procedure. - c.
+The EC will screen all nominees. - d.
+The EC shall be the is the final body of appeal for any irregularity in the conduct of the election - e.
+The EC will remain impartial on election issues and candidates.
+No member of the EC will make any public statements either written and/or oral concerning either.
+All comments will be reserved to voting policy and procedure. - f.
+The EC may disqualify any candidate for violation of election policy and procedure.
+Reasons for disqualification must be recorded for the Student Council.

-2. Nominating Committee:
+Nominating Procedure:

 - a.
-The Nomination Committee shall consist of the ASB Executive Officers, the Vice President for Student Development, the faculty sponsor for student activities, and the faculty sponsor for student ministries. - b.
-The Nominating Committee shall screen all nominees for the following offices: ASB President, ASB Vice President for Student Activities, ASB Vice President for Outreach Ministries, ASB Outreach Ministries Secretary, ASB Secretary and ASB Treasurer.

-3. Nominating Ballot Procedure:

-A blank nomination ballot for all ASB positions will be given to all Northwest College students in which they will be able to submit a nominee for each ASB office to be considered by the nominating committee.
-Students are asked to consider the nominees of their choice with prayer and respect to the job description of each ASB Office.
+A nomination ballot for all ASB positions will be given/made available to all Northwest University students during the nomination period, in which they will be able to submit a nominee for each ASB office to be considered by the nominating committee.
+Students are asked to consider the nominees of their choice with prayer and respect to the job description of each ASB Office. - i.
+The nominating ballot must include the signature of the nominee. - b.
+Individual students who are interested may also submit their names directly to the EC through the ASB office or Student Development office.
+This request must be submitted in writing and by the deadline for which all other nominations will cease

-- b.
-Individual students who are interested may also submit their names directly to the nominating committee through the Student Development Office.
-This request must be submitted in writing and by the deadline for which all other nominations will cease. - c.
-The nominating committee will review all nominations in respect to all qualification requirements (financial, citizenship, academic and leadership ability). - d.
-The nomination committee at their discretion may choose to interview any candidate.
-The committee will give consideration to such Biblical models of leadership such as those found in II Timothy Chapter 2. - e.
-A nominating ballot with at least two candidates and no more than five for each office shall be presented and posted five school days before elections. - f.
-Serving on the committee does not disqualify a student from being nominated.
-However, it would be expected that a member whose name is placed in nomination would disqualify him/herself from the voting in the committee on that office. - g.
-All nominees whose names will be placed on the nominating ballot will be required to attend an orientation meeting held by the Vice President for Student Development. - 4.
-Elections: - a.
-ASB elections for all officers will be held in the month of February or March.
+- c.
+The EC will review all nominations in respect to all qualification requirements (financial, citizenship, academic and leadership ability). - d.
+The EC at their discretion may choose to interview any candidate.
+The committee will give consideration to such Biblical models of leadership such as those found in II Timothy, Chapter 2. - e.
+A list of qualified candidates, with at least two (2) candidates and no more than five (5) for each office, will be presented and posted ten (10) school days before elections. - f.
+Serving on the EC does not disqualify a student from being nominated.
+However, it would be expected that a member whose name is placed in nomination would disqualify him/herself from the voting in the EC on that office. - g.
+All nominees whose names are placed on the nominating ballot will be required to attend an orientation meeting held by the EC at 4:30 pm on the day of the close of nominations to explain all policies dealing with the elections.